Pharmacies in Italy – Complete Traveler’s Guide to Medicine & OTC Drugs

 Pharmacies In Italy - And Pet Medicine

-How Do I Get Prescription Drugs In Italy?
+How Do I Get Prescription Drugs At A Pharmacy In Italy?

 It is possible that if you planned poorly or your bag got stolen you might need to get a prescription filled while you are in Italy.
 While some prescriptions might not exist in Italy (I was told by three different doctors that one of mine wasn’t used in Italy, but that turned out to be wrong) it is very likely that they have whatever you need available here as well.